Chronology

 March 1962

-Is linked for the first time with Dine, Oldenburg and James Rosenquist as a cohesive group (together with Peter Sau and Watts) in Max Kozloff’s article, "Pop Culture, Metaphysical Disgust, and the New Vulgarians," in Art International.
+Is linked for the first time with Jim Dine, Claes Oldenburg and James Rosenquist as a cohesive group (together with Peter Saul and Alan Watts) in Max Kozloff’s article, "Pop Culture, Metaphysical Disgust, and the New Vulgarians," in Art International.

 April 1962